Digitalizer01/Shell-exercises/README.md

 ## Exercise 7

 This script uses a while loop and a case statement to repeatedly prompt the user to enter a word until they enter ":q".
 For each word entered (except ":q"), it prompts them to enter a number as well.
 It then appends both values separated by ":" to a file called "fichero.txt".

+## Exercise 8

+This shell script creates a two-dimensional array (matrix) with 10 rows and 10 columns.
+It then populates the matrix with random numbers between 0 and 9 using the `shuf` command.
+The script then displays the elements of the matrix in various ways: all elements at once, by position, by row, by column, and in a grid format.
+Finally, it displays the total number of elements in the matrix.